About the project

 Status

-Update Sept 1, 2024: The HOA is responsible to maintain 13 pipes in this area.
-Nine (2077LF) will be completed in 2024.
-Three (509 LF) will be considered for Phase II and one (180 LF) will be revisited in a later phase as it is a newer pipe.
+Update October 10, 2024: The HOA is responsible to maintain 13 pipes in this area.
+Nine (2074LF) were completed in 2024.
+Three (509 LF) will be considered for the next chunk of work and one (180 LF) will be revisited in a later phase as it is a newer pipe.

-Includes the basin on Park Ridge Ct and Wethersfield Dr, Park Ridge Ct, Wethersfield Dr, Westsand Ct, Desert Springs Ct,
+Includes the basin on Park Ridge Ct and Wethersfield Dr, Park Ridge Ct, Wethersfield Dr, Westsand Ct, Desert Springs Ct.

 Status